Apple MacBook Pro 14 and MacBook Pro 16 (2021): Everything you need to know about Apple’s notched Pro Laptops

 Where to buy the 2021 MacBook Pro?

-If you’re planning to buy the new MacBook Pro 14 or the MacBook Pro 16, we’ve curated the best deals and offers to help you find the best store and save a few bucks if possible.
+If you’re planning to buy the MacBook Pro 14 or the MacBook Pro 16, we’ve curated the best deals and offers to help you find the best store and save a few bucks if possible.

 Frequently Asked Questions (FAQ) on the MacBook Pro (2021)

-While we hope to have covered every detail about the new MacBook Pro 14 and 16, there would be some common questions that consumers would have regarding various aspects of the new MacBooks.
+While we hope to have covered every detail about the MacBook Pro 14 and 16, there would be some common questions that consumers would have regarding various aspects of the new MacBooks.
 We’ll try to answer them for you in this section.
 If you don’t find the question you’re looking for in this list, feel free to leave it in the comments down below and we will add it to this section.

 Can I use Bootcamp on the MacBook Pro 14 and MacBook Pro 16?

 No, you cannot use Bootcamp on the MacBook Pro 14 and MacBook Pro 16 since they run on Apple’s ARM-based silicon.
 Bootcamp is supported only on Intel-based Macs.
-You can, however, expect to run Windows on the new MacBooks via other third-party apps like Parallels Desktop.
+You can, however, expect to run Windows on the these MacBooks via other third-party apps like Parallels Desktop.

 Can I upgrade the RAM or storage on the MacBook Pro?